amartincodes/piega/README.md

 ### Custom Fold Display

-By default, Piega uses a custom fold text that shows:
+By default, Piega uses a beautiful custom fold text that shows:
+- A fold icon (󰅂)
 - The content of the first line
-- The number of folded lines
+- Dotted padding for visual alignment
+- A line count with icon (󰦨 15 lines)
+- Adaptive colors that match your colorscheme
+- Italic styling for subtle elegance

 Example of a folded block:
 ```
-  icons = vim.g.have_nerd_font and {} or {  15 lines
+  󰅂 icons = vim.g.have_nerd_font and {} or { ··················· 󰦨 15 lines
 ```

 To disable custom fold text and use Neovim's default: